CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 #### SYS.1.5.A19 Regular audits of the virtualization infrastructure

 It SHOULD be routinely audited whether the current state of the virtual infrastructure complies with the state defined in the planning and whether the configuration of the virtual components complies with the given default configuration.
-The audit results SHOULD be documented comprehensibly.
+The audit results SHOULD be traceable documented.
 Deviations SHOULD be corrected.

 ### 3.3 Requirements for increased protection requirements